ptsteadman/notebook/stories/a-quiet-new-voice.md

 somehow reminded Feyerabend of being a teenager.

-Feyerabend knew that she was still young in the abstract sense, but her week of free time brought back memories of a different period of her life.
-At some point Feyerabend had become continuously aware that each day could not be wasted, and had generally lived accordingly.
-It was only out of obedience to the project that she was going through with this week off.
+Feyerabend knew that she was still young in the abstract sense, but her week of free time brought back memories.
+At some point in her early twenties, Feyerabend had become continuously aware that each day could not be wasted, and had generally lived accordingly.
 For ten years, Leah Feyerabend had studied formal grammar at a number of different universities.
-When her classmates went out to jobs, they always treated Feyerabend with a bit of pity, asking passive-aggressive questions like "what applications do you see for this", etc.
+When her classmates went out to jobs, they always treated Feyerabend with a bit of pity, asking questions like "what type of applications do you see for your work", etc.

 After Feyerabend got her first post-graduate degree, she started working at a bank.
 She received Addision's invitation to work in Poland a few months later,